Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-4/lecture-materials/gametimer-feature-advanced-exercise.md

 ## Step 5: Setting up our Game Timer Logic

-To get started with this step lets first set up a local helper function inside of `GameTimer.js` to invoke `props.handleTimerUpdate` every second.
+Lets set up a local helper function inside of `GameTimer.js` to invoke `props.handleTimerUpdate` every second.

 <br>

-**This step will also involve refactoring the `<GameTimer>` component from the implicit return syntax to the explicit return syntax:**
+**This step involves refactoring the `<GameTimer>` component from the implicit return syntax to the explicit return syntax:**

 ```jsx